joelwaymack/subscription-processing-functions-csharp/README.md

-# subscription-processing-functions-csharp
+# Subscription Processing Example

 An example of subscription processing using Azure Functions.
+For an explanation, refer to my [blog post]().